arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/02.single-board-computer/content.md

 ---
-title: Using the UNO Q as a Single-Board Computer
+title: Using the Arduino UNO Q as a Single-Board Computer
 description: This tutorial teaches you how to use the Arduino UNO Q as a Single Board Computer, leveraging its expandability to create a desktop experience.
 author: Christopher Méndez
 hardware: